Magic, Inc.: Plot

 Once the law begins to bite, only magicians who work for Magic Inc. are able to find work, while those who refuse to join Magic Inc. have their licenses revoked.
 Meanwhile, customers such as Archie are charged ever higher rates for magic services.
 Jedson discovers that Ditworth has been at work in all other states, and there is nowhere for them to go to get away from his schemes.

 Royce, Jedson, Bodie and Archie meet at Mrs Jennings house from time to time.
 They hatch a plan to enter the Half World, the realm of demons and Old Nick himself, to challenge Ditworth.
 Bodie stays behind to guard the portal in Mrs. Jennings' fireplace, while Jedson (transformed into an ugly half-bestial form), Royce (in his work costume), and Archie (in his normal form) travel with Mrs. Jennings, who to Archie's surprise and delight, has transformed herself into Amanda Jennings, the young, beautiful redhead she once was.

 In the Half World, custom reigns supreme and natural laws are negotiable.
 They go before Old Nick and demand to inspect his demons, as custom allows.
 Faced with seemingly endless legions of horrific creatures, Royce and Archie, helped by Mrs. Jennings' cat, travel up and down the rows.
 Jedson and Amanda have to remain behind as hostages.
 After what seems years they identify and tackle Ditworth.
 Being a demon, Ditworth can kill them, but another demon breaks ranks and subdues their enemy.
 At this point their helper reveals himself to be an FBI agent.
 Archie faints.

 Again citing custom, they demand that Ditworth face their champion, who is of course the white witch Amanda.
 Ditworth is afraid to do this, and has to face Old Nick's sentence for being defeated by white magic.
 He is imprisoned for "a thousand thousand years", a fairly light sentence, which is enough to stop his scheming on Earth.

 Old Nick announces that the FBI man has to stay behind for his special attention, but after a challenge from Amanda, who seems capable of taking on him and all his legions, he thinks better of it.
 They all return to the house.
 The FBI man tells them he was working Ditworth's scams from another angle and had become trapped in the Half World.
 As they emerge from the fireplace, Bodie recognizes him as an old friend.
 The FBI man, now in human form with a snappy suit and fedora hat, bids them a quick goodbye as he leaves to report back to the Bureau.

 Archie, overpowered by Amanda's beauty, hangs around her like a lovesick puppy, but she is firmly unreceptive.
 She sets him down for a nap to recover from his ordeal, and when he awakes, she is Mrs. Jennings again.
 Archie's business recovers, as all Ditworth's schemes fall apart.

 Reception

-Kirkus Reviews considered it to be "highly imaginative", while Rain Taxi calls it a "breakthrough".
+Kirkus Reviews considered it to be "highly imaginative", while Rain Taxi called it a "breakthrough".